 Waters spoke to the media Monday at 5 p.m.
 The press conference lasted just under an hour as Waters provided an explanation of the incidents before playing cellphone and bodycam footage from each one.

 Waters said the videos circulating on social media do not show the full picture of what led up to the officers using force.
-JSO’s Commander of Accountability, Jacob Vorpahl, played those videos and then played the videos from the officer’s body worn cameras.

 The first incident took place around 4 p.m.
 Saturday.
 According to Vorpahl, a member of the stadium’s security team notified JSO that a man threatened her and claimed she was trying to kidnap his kids.
 When JSO officers told the man he was being ejected from the game, Brown became defensive.
 Officers asked Brown to leave multiple times, but he would not.
-The body worn camera shows Brown making threats towards the officers saying he would "kill a cop."
+The body-worn camera shows Brown making threats towards the officers saying he would "kill a cop."
 One officer deployed his taser, but Brown still would not leave.

-He was then heard on the body warn camera using a racial slur.
+He was then heard on the body-worn camera using a racial slur.
 The officer tried putting him in handcuffs, but he could be seen pulling back.
 That’s when the officer began striking Brown to get him to comply.
 The second officer deployed his taser, but Brown still did not comply.
 In one video, Brown can be seen holding the officer and reaching for the officer’s gun.
 The strikes continued until the officers could finally put Brown in handcuffs and take him out of the stadium.

 Waters explained the officer was not striking Brown with the handcuffs; instead, the officer’s hand was closed into a fist around his handcuffs which is how officers are taught when they are using compliance tactics.
-Vorpahl noted the use of force stopped once the Brown was handcuffed and played a video taken from within the stadium to back up the statement.
+Vorpahl noted the use of force stopped once Brown was handcuffed and played a video taken from within the stadium to back up the statement.

 Waters believes the officers acted appropriately and followed their training.
 He reiterated all four men were asked to leave multiple times before officers used force.